Wyatt Earp: Frontier Marshal

 Lake's biography was adapted as the basis for at least three movies: Frontier Marshal (1934); Frontier Marshal (1939); and My Darling Clementine (1946).
 The 1955 television series, The Life and Legend of Wyatt Earp, was also based on Lake's book; its success made Lake into one of the first television moguls.
-A number of writers and researchers have been unable to document many of the stories found in the book, and it is now considered "highly imaginative" and "largely fictional".
+A number of writers and researchers have been unable to document many of the stories found in the book.

 Establishes Earp's reputation

 The Gunfight at the O.K.
 Corral and Wyatt Earp were relatively unknown to the American public until 1931 when Lake published his book two years after Earp's death.
 Lake wrote that the Earps stood for law and order and that the lawmen justifiably arrested some of the Cowboys, and when they resisted, fought the outlaws to a final finish.
 Lake described a showdown between Earp and Ben Thompson, who had killed Sheriff Chauncey B. Whitney in Ellsworth, Kansas.
 According to Lake, the remaining local lawmen were too afraid to arrest him, but Earp stepped up and intimidated Ben into surrendering.
 But the Ellsworth Reporter's story and Thompson's own account do not mention Earp.
 The newspaper reported that Deputy Sheriff Ed Hogue was the only officer remaining to make arrests.
 Earp's name was absent.
 When the first episode of The Life and Legend of Wyatt Earp aired on ABC on September 6, 1955, it retold Lake's version of the Ben Thompson incident.

 Lake wrote, "Whatever else may be said of Wyatt Earp, against or for him, and no matter what his motives, the greatest gunfighter that the Old West knew cleaned up Tombstone, the toughest camp in the world."
 Lake turned Wyatt Earp into a "Western superman".

 Lake's creative biography and later Hollywood portrayals exaggerated Wyatt's profile as a western lawman.
 Although his brother Virgil had far more experience as a sheriff, constable, and marshal, Wyatt, who outlived Virgil, was made famous by Lake's largely fictionalized biography, and Wyatt became the subject of and model for a large number of films, TV shows, biographies and works of fiction that continue to exaggerate his reputation and magnify his mystique.